You are here

 Theme C: Overview - Improving the care and management of people with STIs and BBVs

-Aim - The overarching aim of this research theme is to identify, understand and manage factors that influence the uptake of healthcare interventions, continuity in care and outcomes in persons with HBV, HCV and HIV.
+The overarching strategy of this theme is to identify, understand and manage factors influencing uptake of healthcare interventions, continuity-in-care and outcomes in persons with STIs/BBVs.

 The strategy will address UK Government ambitions for the control of STIs/BBVs, including elimination of HCV by 2030, which are threatened by under-diagnosis, poor linkage-into-care, lack of effective treatment and continued high-risk behaviours.
 Effective treatment requires better understanding of viral genetic factors influencing treatment response, especially for those with rare virus strains which disproportionately affect ethnic minority populations.
 Individuals with BBVs/STIs often experience co-morbidities that affect their health and wellbeing.
 We aim to understand how these affect care management and treatment outcomes before and after cure/control.